kaltura/DeveloperPortalDocs/documentation/media-player/Player-Customization.md

 > Review: [Playlist with custom template and paging](http://player.kaltura.com/modules/KalturaSupport/tests/PlaylistPagingTemplate.html) for a rich example of using custom template to customize the playlist plugin UI and behavior.

-## Curly-brackets data binding:
+## Curly-brackets Data Binding

 Templates work by substituting data bindings against the current Player instance data values.
-Almost all plugin configuration options and data parameters that are displayed on the Player UI are exposed as bindable parameters.
+Almost all of the plugin configuration options and data parameters that are displayed on the Player UI are exposed as bindable parameters.

 The example below shows how to display the entry view count on the Player's title bar next to the entry name: